PaloAltoNetworks/iron-skillet/docs/index.rst

-.. test_rst documentation master file, created by sphinx-quickstart on Mon Jul 16 11:03:51 2018.
+..
+IronSkillet documentation master file, created by sphinx-quickstart on Mon Jul 29 10:07:37 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.